paulohdb/paulohdb/README.md

-# Hi!
-I'm Paul!
+# Hello!
+Welcome to my Github page!

 ## About me:
 - 🖥️ Working as Infrastructure Assistant at UNISÁUDEMS!
-- 🧰 Practicing Full Stack Development!
+- 🧰 Practicing Back-End Development!
 - ✅ Willing to learn everything!
-- 🔍 Looking for Web Development jobs!
+- 🔍 Looking for Back-end jobs!
 - 📌 Commits and languages I used:
 <div style="display: inline_block">
     <a href="https://beacons.ai/paulohdb">